 Our net sales in the United States segment for the nine months ended March 31, 2018 were \$815.0 million, a decrease of \$7.4 million, or 0.9%, from net sales of \$822.4 million for the nine months ended March 31, 2017.
 The decrease in net sales was driven by declines in our Better-for-You-Snacking, Fresh Living and Better-for-You-Pantry, and Greek Gods platforms, partially offset by growth in our Pure Personal Care, Better-for-You-Baby and Tea platforms.
 In addition, the declines were also driven by the strategic decision to no longer support certain lower margin SKUs in order to reduce complexity and increase gross margins as the Company continues its focus on its top 500 SKUs in the United States.
 Net sales in the prior year period were negatively impacted by a realignment of customer inventories at certain distributor customers.
-Operating income in the United States for the nine months ended March 31, 2017.
-The decrease in operating income of \$103.0 million for the nine months ended March 31, 2017.
-The decrease in operating income of \$10.0 million for the nine months ended March 31, 2017.
-The decrease in operating income of \$10.0 million for the nine months ended March 31, 2017.
-The decrease in operating income of \$10.0 million for the nine months ended March 31, 2017.
+Operating income in the United States for the nine months ended March 31, 2018 was \$67.7 million, a decrease of \$35.3 million from operating income of \$103.0 million for the nine months ended March 31, 2017.
 The decrease in operating income was the result of higher marketing investment to drive future period growth, increased freight, commodity and other input costs and costs associated with the closure of one of our manufacturing facilities in the United States.
 These increased costs were partially offset by Project Terra cost savings in the current period.
 Additionally, operating income was negatively impacted in both periods by charges related to the initiation of SKU rationalizations.